The Tired Outlaw

-The Tired Outlaw (Italian: Il bandolero stanco) is a 1952 Italian comedy western film directed by Fernando Cerchio and starring Renato Rascel, Lauretta Masiero and Lia Di Leo.
+The Tired Outlaw (Il bandolero stanco) is a 1952 Italian comedy western film directed by Fernando Cerchio and starring Renato Rascel, Lauretta Masiero and Lia Di Leo.
 The film's sets were designed by the art director Gianni Polidori.

 Synopsis

-In order to win over the woman he loves, the impoverished Pepito heads to become a gold speculator.
+To win over the woman he loves, the impoverished Pepito heads to become a gold speculator.
 Unexpectedly he becomes the richest man in town but also makes several enemies, as well as meeting the sympathetic singer Susana.
 When Carmen arrives to marry him, he discovers that she is league with the corrupt sheriff.